Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * custom-layout - for creating custom base templates
 * custom-section - for creating a custom layout widget with hard-coded columns and passing data to child widgets.
 * extended-content-block - for overriding the logic of the content block. (valid for any OOB widget)
+* extended-content-list - for creating custom views for the content list widget.
 * form - for building a custom form widget to post data.
-* hello-world - for building a simple hello world widget
+* hello-world - for creating a hello world widget and configuring the different types of properties of the SitefinityWidget attribute.
 * localization - for localizing your Layouts and ViewComponents
 * mega-menu - for building a complex menu with dropdowns and placing custom/personalized content in those dropdowns.
 * quantum-sample-page - for working with the Quantum sample demo.